 Inclusion safety satisfies the basic human need to connect and belong.
 It allows us to interact without fear of rejection, embarrassment, or punishment, boosting confidence, resilience, and independence.
-Whether at work, school, home, or in other social settings, everyone wants to be accepted.
+Whether at work, school, home, or in other social settings, everyone wants to be accepted and know that they are in an environment full of psychological safety.
 Here are five ways to create inclusion safety in any social setting.

 Listen with intent to comprehend rather than the intent to respond.
 Do this by listening, pausing to reflect, and then responding thoughtfully.
 Have you ever been talking to someone and you can tell that they’re simply waiting for you to finish your sentence so they can jump in?
 That’s not always a problem, but if that’s the pattern, it does become a problem.